 - Written documentation of differential diagnosis (allergies, ear infection, strep, contact dermatitis, etc.) from MD/DO/NP including a statement from the provider regarding not recommending COVID-19 testing.

-If the parent/guardian does not choose to contact the student’s provider for symptom evaluation and/or seek COVID-19 testing, the student is excluded for 14 days.
+If the parent/guardian does not choose to contact the student’s provider for symptom evaluation and/or seek COVID-19 testing, the student is excluded for up to 14 days.